Google I/O 2013 – Keynote Highlights

 G+ Link Example

-By setting up links on both the website and a your contributor list you verify that you are who you say you are and that you have access to the site.
+By setting up links on both the website and your contributor list you verify that you are who you say you are and that you have access to the site.

 If all goes to plan, within a few days you should hopefully start to see your picture in the search results :)